 Habermas, Jürgen, 1981, Teoría de la acción comunicativa, vol. 1: Racionalidad de la acción y racionalización social, vol. 2: Crítica de la razón funcionalista, trans.
 Manuel Jiménez Redondo, Taurus, Madrid.

-If there are two or more works by an author published in the same year in the references, a lowercase letter will be added to the date following the alphabet.
+If two or more works by the same author were published in the same year, please add a lowercase letter to the date in alphabetical order.

 Dipert, Randall R., 1980a, Types and Tokens, The University of Chicago Press, Chicago.